yanailab/moana/README.md

 This repository contains a Python implementation of the Moana framework for predicting cell types in single-cell RNA-Seq data ([Wagner and Yanai, 2018](https://www.biorxiv.org/content/early/2018/10/30/456129)).

+### Examples

+Jupyter notebooks with examples of how to use Moana for analyzing scRNA-Seq data can be found in a [separate repository](https://github.com/flo-compbio/moana-tutorials).

 ### Installation

 #### Step 1: Install Python and the Python packages that Moana depends on